Onions: Saving with Staples

 What are the frugal ways to buy onions?

 I compared a number of ways to buy onions as I prepared this article.
-While the prices may vary from region to region, I am pretty sure that this ranking would not vary, unless there was a very good sale on.
+While the prices may vary from region to region, I am pretty sure that this ranking would not vary unless there were a very good sale on.
 In my region, the most common way to get onions is in a bag.
 The price for 3 pounds of yellow onions at a popular local discount grocery store is $2.25.
 For 3 pounds of organic onions, you’re going to pay double that.
 Would you like organic red onions?
 That will cost almost triple the price of the yellow onions.

 Are you concerned about pesticides on your onions?
 In terms of the “dirty dozen” (more pesticide residue) and “clean fifteen” (less pesticide residue) that some may be aware of, this year, onions come in at number 43, so they are a member of the “clean fifteen.”
 So, if your budget is tight, you could only buy organic varieties of the items on the “dirty dozen” list.
 By doing that, you will save a lot, as we have seen from the prices of organic onions!